Gabriella439/slides/lambdaconf/category.md

 * Composable types
 * Conclusion

-# Unix philosophy

-The Unix philosophy states that programs should:

-* do one thing and do it well
-* work together (such as via pipes)
-* use universal interfaces (such as streams of text)

-This worked really well for command line tools, but never grew out of that niche

-# Universal interfaces

-A stream of text is not a universal interface

-However, mathematicians have spent decades studying reusable interfaces

-We can expand the Unix philosophy to new domains using mathematical interfaces

 # `Monoid`

-The simplest reusable interface in Haskell is the `Monoid` typeclass:
+The simplest "composable" interface in Haskell is the `Monoid` typeclass:

 ```haskell
 class Monoid m where